medic/cht-docs/content/en/apps/guides/performance/purging.md

 - `contact`, the contact document of a patient or other contact who has reports about them.
 - `reports`, an array of all reports for that subject that are present on the server.
 - `messages`, an array of sms messages that the contact has sent or received
+- `chtScriptApi` the CHT API that provides CHT-Core Framwework's functions to toher parts of the app.
+More info on thea API can be found [here](https://docs.communityhealthtoolkit.org/apps/reference/_partial_cht_api/)
+- `persmissionSettings` string or array of permissions that the user has.
+More info on permissions can be found [here](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/user-permissions/)

 And should return an array of `_id` values for docs you would like to be purged (or `undefined` / nothing if you don't wish to purge anything). `Only ids of docs that were passed to the function are valid for purging: you are not allowed to purge other documents.